antonfirsov/docs/2019/07-July/nullable/try-out-nullable-reference-types.md

 Because Nullable Reference Types are so new, the large majority of Microsoft-authored C# frameworks and libraries have not yet been appropriately annotated.

-That said, the "Core Lib" part of CoreFX, which represents about ~20% of the .NET Core shared framework, has been fully updated.
+That said, the "Core Lib" part of .NET Core, which represents about ~20% of the .NET Core shared framework, has been fully updated.
 It includes namespaces like `System`, `System.IO`, and `System.Collections.Generic`.
 We're looking for feedback on our decisions so that we can make appropriate tweaks as soon as possible, and before their usage becomes widespread.

 Although there is still ~80% CoreFX to still annotate, the most-used APIs are fully annotated.